Human rights in Eswatini: Children's rights

 Children of Swazi fathers who acknowledge their parenthood automatically become Swazi citizens, as do children who are born out of wedlock to Swazi women and whose fathers will not acknowledge their parenthood.
 A foreign woman who marries a Swazi national is entitled to Swazi citizenship, and their children will be born Swazi citizens; however, the child of a Swazi woman married to a foreign man, even if he has acquired Swazi citizenship, is regarded as a citizen of the father's country of birth.
-Orphans and vulnerable children (OVC) make up 10 percent of the Swazi population, and government efforts to provide for their welfare are insufficient.
-Nor has the government yet managed to provide free universal access to schooling.
-While authories are supposed to pay school fees for OVCs, some schools expel OVCs for failure to pay.
-In many schools, moreover, teachers and principals demand bribes to enroll children.
+Orphans and vulnerable children (OVC) make up 70 percent of the Swazi population and their primary school fees are subsidized by the government; secondary school is not compulsory.

 Child abuse is common in Eswatini, but rarely reported or punished.
 Punishments, when they do occur, are minimal, with perpetrators of abuse resulting in death usually being fined a maximum of 200 emalangeni ($27).
 Many children are infected with HIV as a result of rape.
 One in three girls between 13 and 24 has been sexually abused.
 Teachers and principals are allowed to physically punish children, and do so routinely, generally beating them with sticks.
-Girls can marry under traditional law at 14, according to the U.S. State Department, and at 13, according to Amnesty International; under civil law they can marry, with the proper approval, at 16.
-Boys cannot marry until 18.
-Amnesty International maintains that "girls and young women are not sufficiently protected under the law from forced or early marriages".
+Boys and girls can marry at age 18, but with parental consent and approval from the minister of justice, girls may marry at 16.
+There are reports that girls can marry at 13 and that "girls and young women are not sufficiently protected under the law from forced or early marriages".
 Many children, especially girls who are OVCs, work in prostitution, being subject to sexual exploitation at bars, brothels, and truck stops; there is no law against child prostitution.
 During the years prior to 2010, and during that year as well, the number of street children in Mbabane and Manzini rose steadily.
 Eswatini is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.

 Disabled people's rights

-The constitution calls for the protection of disabled people, but no laws prohibit discrimination in employment, provide for health-care access for the disabled, or require access to transport, buildings, or services.
+The constitution calls for the protection of disabled people.
+Progress in expanding accessibility and access to public services for persons with disabilities is slow and services are minimal.
+By tradition, people with disabilities may not be in the presence of the king.